 What is the ACS?

-The ACS is a survey that is sent to a small percentage of the population on a rotating basis.
+The American Community Survey is a survey that is sent to a small percentage of the population on a rotating basis.
 Rather than collecting this data every decade, the ACS is conducted every year.
 It will provide more current data throughout the decade.

 The ACS data is not provided like SF1 or Redistricting data in a single PCensus database, but it has been integrated into Estimates & Projections databases.